bxparks/AceSorting/README.md

 <a name="CLibraryQsort"></a>
 ### C Library Qsort

+The C library `<stdlib.h>` provides a `qsort()` function that implements Quick Sort.
+Since this is a standard C library function, it should be available on all Arduino platforms.
+The signature looks like this:

 ```C++
 #include <stdlib.h>

 void qsort(void *base, size_t nmemb, size_t size,
     int (*compar)(const void *, const void *));
 ```

+It has the following characteristics:

 * flash consumption: 1084 bytes on AVR
 * additional ram consumption: `O(log(N))` bytes on stack due to recursion